Energy in Texas: Petroleum

 The known petroleum deposits of Texas are about 8 Goilbbl, which makes up approximately one-third of the known U.S. supply.
 Texas has 4.6 Goilbbl of proven crude oil reserves.
 As wells are depleted in the eastern portions of the state, drilling in state has moved westward.

-Several of the major oil companies have headquarters in Texas, including BP (Houston), ConocoPhillips, Marathon Oil (Houston), Exxon-Mobil (Irving), Tesoro, and Valero (San Antonio).
+Several of the major oil companies have headquarters in Texas, including BP (Houston), ConocoPhillips, Marathon Oil (Houston), Exxon-Mobil (Spring), Tesoro, and Valero (San Antonio).

 Texas also is home to many of the world's largest oilfield services firms including Halliburton, Schlumberger and Dresser.
 The state has a number of pipeline operators, such as El Paso and Dynegy, along with diversified energy firms such as TXU and Reliant Energy.

 History

 On the morning of January 10, 1901, Anthony F. Lucas, an experienced mining engineer, drilled the first major oil well at Spindletop, a small hill south of Beaumont, Texas.
 The East Texas Oil Field, discovered on October 5, 1930, is located in east central part of the state, and is the largest and most prolific oil reservoir in the contiguous United States.
 Other oil fields were later discovered in West Texas and under the Gulf of Mexico.
 The resulting Texas Oil Boom permanently transformed the economy of Texas, and led to its most significant economic expansion after the American Civil War.

 Following the December 1989 United States cold wave, which resulted in rolling blackouts and "near loss of the entire ERCOT electric grid", the Public Utility Commission of Texas recommended winterizing the state's energy infrastructure.
 However, this recommendation was not acted upon.
 Consequently, the 2011 Groundhog Day blizzard resulting in rolling blackouts and failing power plants throughout the state.

 The 2021 Texas power crisis involved mass power outages, water and food shortages, and dangerous weather conditions.
-The crisis was the result of several severe winter storms sweeping across the United States on February 10–11 and 13-17.
+The crisis was the result of several severe winter storms sweeping across the United States on February 10–11 and 13–17.
 More than 3.6 million Texans were without power, some for several days.
 The cause of the power outages was initially blamed on frozen wind turbines by some government officials, including Texas governor Greg Abbott, but frozen natural gas lines were likely the main cause.